About U.S. Physiatry

 Phys•iat•ry (noun): a medical specialty concerned with the prevention, diagnosis, treatment, and management of disabling diseases, disorders, and injuries typically of a musculoskeletal, cardiovascular, neuromuscular, or neurological nature by physical means-from Greek "physikos" (physical) and "iatreia" (art of healing).

 With the advancing age of our "baby boomer" population, physiatry has become a vital component of care.
-The United States'’ unprecedented elderly population presents a challenge that will require skilled team work and efficiency in delivering quality patient care.
+The increasing elderly population will continue to present a challenge that will require skilled team work and efficiency in delivering quality patient care.
 U.S. Physiatry is ready.
-Are you?

 Board of Directors